Free review on your application

 In addition, one-to-one tutorials are available for more personal course support such as exam feedback, developing research proposals and dissertation supervision.

-Students from the programme have progressed to a variety of careers in different types of organisations, primarily in international development NGOs such as:
+Students from the program have progressed to a variety of careers in different types of organisations, primarily in international development NGOs such as: